learn-co-students/react-this-props-children-nyc-web-031218/README.md

 1. Use `this.props.children` to render content in our component
 2. Explain how to use the `React.Children` utilities
-3. Use and iterate over child components
+3. Use and iterate oversd child components

 ## Children in a component
 ![Sideshow Bob](https://media.giphy.com/media/xT5LMVEIvpgJCWCcog/giphy.gif)